 An alternative way is the Cascais train from Lisbon Cais do Sodre station.
 For train travel you can use the same transport cards or pay for your journey in a ticket machine.
 The map below shows the itinerary to Belem:

-The map shows the driving route to Belem that is the same as the tram route.
+The map shows the driving route to Belem.
+The Tram 15 follows the same road.

 Things to See in Belem

 Belem is packed with sights connected with Portugal’s history.
-There are so many cultural sights that you might get exhausted with them.
-Even if you try you can’t see all Belem sights in one day.
+There are so many culture sights that you might get exhausted.
+You can’t see them all in one day.

 - Jeronimos Monastery